Your Guide to Lash Serums

 - The formula is completely non-toxic and safe to use while pregnant and breastfeeding. *Always consult your doctor to ensure it is appropriate for your specific situation.*

 - Can be used with lash extensions!
-The serum will actually extend the life of your extensions while protecting + growing your own underneath!
+The serum will actually extend the life of your extensions while protecting + enhancing your own underneath!
 Read more about Plume + lash extensions here.

 - You can switch application to 2-3 times per week once you’ve reached maximum results.
 This will maintain the length and density you've already achieved.